lisp3r/SpotifyAPI/README.md

 # Spotify API

 > IMPORTANT!
-Many in this code is from by [Spotipy](https://github.com/plamere/spotipy/).
+Many in this code is from [Spotipy](https://github.com/plamere/spotipy/).
 This is an educational project aimed at the study of API architecture and coding skills improvement.
 If you are looking for Python Spotify API, take a look at [Spotipy](https://github.com/plamere/spotipy/).

 [Spotify IDs](https://developer.spotify.com/documentation/web-api/#spotify-uris-and-ids)